 Key Leadership Biographies

-Academy Award-nominated composer and pianist Nicholas Britell is known for his critically acclaimed scores, including those for Barry Jenkins’ If Beale Street Could Talk (2018) and Moonlight, winner of the 2017 Academy Award for Best Picture.
-Britell received Academy Award nominations for both those films as well as BAFTA and Critics Choice nominations for If Beale Street Could Talk.
-He received Golden Globe and Critics Choice nominations, as well as the 2016 Hollywood Music in Media Award for Best Original Score (Dramatic Feature), for Moonlight.
+Three-time Academy Award-nominated and Emmy-winning composer, pianist, and producer Nicholas Britell is known for his critically-acclaimed scores, including those for Adam McKay’s 2021 Don’t Look Up, Barry Jenkins’s 2018 If Beale Street Could Talk, and 2017 Academy Award Best Picture winner Moonlight.
+Mr. Britell received Academy Award nominations for those three films as well as BAFTA and Critics Choice nominations for Don’t Look Up and If Beale Street Could Talk.
+He received Golden Globe and Critics’ Choice nominations as well as the 2016 Hollywood Music in Media Award for Best Original Score (Dramatic Feature) for Moonlight.
 The year prior, he wrote the score for Adam McKay’s The Big Short, which marked the start of his collaboration with the Academy Award winning writer-director-producer.
-In 2018, Britell wrote the score for McKay’s Vice, starring Christian Bale and Amy Adams.
-For television, he scores HBO's Succession, for which he won the 2019 Emmy for Outstanding Original Main Title Theme Music and the Hollywood Music in Media Award for Best Original Score.
-He most recently scored Netflix’s The King, starring Timothée Chalamet.
-In 2019, he was honored by the World Soundtrack Award as the Film Composer of the Year for his scores for If Beale Street Could Talk and Vice.
-Britell’s upcoming projects include Barry Jenkins’ The Underground Railroad series for Amazon and Succession’s Season 3 for HBO.
+In 2018, he wrote the score for McKay’s Vice, starring Christian Bale and Amy Adams.
+Mr. Britell has the distinction of winning Film Composer of the Year, Television Composer of the Year, Discovery of the Year, as well as winning Best Original Song Written for a Film at the World Soundtrack Awards all within the past five years.
+His recent and upcoming film projects include the score for Benjamin Millepied’s directorial debut, Carmen, and for Barry Jenkins’s The Lion King for Walt Disney Pictures.